coreos/docs/os/customizing-sshd.md

 ### Further reading on systemd units

-For more information about configuring CoreOS hosts with `systemd`, see [Getting Started with systemd](getting-started-with-systemd.md).
+For more information about configuring Container Linux hosts with `systemd`, see [Getting Started with systemd](getting-started-with-systemd.md).

 ### Override socket-activated SSH

 Occasionally when systemd gets into a broken state, socket activation doesn't work, which can make a system inaccessible if ssh is the only option.
 This can be avoided configuring a permanently active SSH daemon that forks for each incoming connection.

-To do this directly on the CoreOS machine, begin by replacing the default sshd unit file at `/etc/systemd/system/sshd.service` with the following:
+To do this directly on the Container Linux machine, begin by replacing the default sshd unit file at `/etc/systemd/system/sshd.service` with the following:

 ```
 # /etc/systemd/system/sshd.service